extension-js/docs/Development/Modern JavaScript/ECMAScript Modules.md

 ## Starter ECMASCript Module Template

-`extension-create` comes with a default ECMASCript Module template for new projects, which you can use as a starting point for your next ECMASCript Module-based Extension.
-This is the easiest way to have ECMASCript Modules integrated with `extension-create`.
+`Extension` comes with a default ECMASCript Module template for new projects, which you can use as a starting point for your next ECMASCript Module-based Extension.
+This is the easiest way to have ECMASCript Modules integrated with `Extension`.

 <!-- <img src="https://place-hold.it/700x400"> -->